Adapting Security Warnings to Counter Online Disinformation: Introduction

-We first conducted a laboratory experiment ($n = 40$) in which participants searched for specific facts on Google and encountered an interstitial or contextual disinformation warning.
+We first conducted a laboratory experiment ($n = 40$) in which participants searched for specific facts on Google and encountered an interstitial or contextual disinformation warning for certain search results (Section~\ref{sec:labstudy}).
 The interstitial warning was substantially more effective at changing user behavior than the contextual warning, in large part because users did not notice or comprehend the more subtle contextual warning.
-In post-task interviews, we found two reasons for the interstitial warning's strong behavioral effect: the \textit{informativeness} of the warning's messaging, and the warning's threatening design, which participants found to convey a \textit{risk of harm}.
-In a second study conducted on a population of crowdworkers ($n = 236$), we confirmed the strong behavioral effect of interstitial disinformation warnings.
-We also found that the effect was not moderated by the informativeness or the risk of harm conveyed by the warning and hypothesize that concerningly, the friction introduced by the warning may be largely responsible for the change in user behavior.
+In post-task interviews, participants described two reasons for the interstitial warning's strong behavioral effect: the \textit{informativeness} of the warning's messaging and the \textit{risk of harm} conveyed by the warning's threatening design.

+We then conducted a follow-on crowdworker study ($n = 238$), examining eight interstitial warning designs (Section~\ref{sec:mturkstudy}).
+We confirmed the strong behavioral effects of interstitial warnings.
+We also found, however, that neither user comprehension nor perceived risk of harm appeared to moderate those effects.

-Our results constitute the first evidence that interstitial disinformation warnings can effectively cause users to opt for alternative sources of information, and that such warnings can reliably inform users about the risks posed by disinformation.
-We also demonstrate scalable, repeatable methods for measuring warning effectiveness and testing theories about warnings' pathways of effect.
-Motivated by the successful trajectory of security warnings research, we contend that continued research iterating on the warnings and methods we contribute will make platforms' ongoing efforts to design and deploy disinformation warnings more productive.
+Our results provide evidence that interstitial disinformation warnings can both inform users and guide user behavior.
+We demonstrate scalable and repeatable methods for measuring warning effectiveness and testing theories of effect.
+We also surface a possible dilemma: the behavioral effects of disinformation warnings may be attributable to user experience friction, rather than informed decision making.
+Our work highlights a path forward for designing effective warnings, and we close by encouraging iterative research and improvement for disinformation warnings---just like the information security community has successfully done for security warnings.